 A high turnover is costly for any enterprise.
 In a 2017 research by the Employee Benefit News, the cost can be as much as 33% of the employee’s yearly salary or around $15,000 per person.
 Much of it goes toward the hiring process.
 Onboarding and training new hires also mean additional expenses.

-Furthermore, statistics revealed that over 60% of businesses saw their productivity rates increased when they implemented a mentorship program.
+Furthermore, statistics revealed that over 60% of businesses saw their productivity rates increase when they implemented a mentorship program.
 Additionally, over half of the respondents said that mentoring had a positive impact on their revenues and profits.

-3. It can Promote Diversity in the Workplace
+3. It Can Promote Diversity in the Workplace

 One of the surprising advantages of having a mentor in the workplace is better diversity.
 Why is diversity essential in an organization?